Perhentian Islands in Malaysia: Your Ultimate 2026 Travel Guide

 The Perhentian Islands are not only known for their crystal-clear waters and vibrant marine life but also for the striking Perhentian Floating Mosque, or Masjid Terapung Perhentian.

-Located off the coast of Perhentian Kecil, this architectural building, which costed a whopping $3 million to make, appears to float gracefully on the water during high tide, offering a serene and spiritual sight to both locals and visitors.
+Located off the coast of Perhentian Kecil, this architectural building, which cost a whopping $3 million to make, appears to float gracefully on the water during high tide, offering a serene and spiritual sight to both locals and visitors.

 The mosque’s design combines traditional Islamic architecture with local influences, making it a peaceful place for worship and reflection.
 Accessible via a short walk from Fishermans Village (The local part of Kecil) or from a quick boat trip from other parts of the island.

-7 Useful Tips for Traveling to the Perhentian Islands
+8 Useful Tips for Traveling to the Perhentian Islands

-2. Pack Light: Since getting to the islands involves a boat ride, it’s easier to travel light.
+1: Pack Light: Since getting to the islands involves a boat ride, it’s easier to travel light.
 The tropical climate means you won’t need much more than beachwear and light clothing, so leave the heavy luggage behind.

-6. Rooms with or without AC.
-Basic rooms with a van cost around 100 MYR € 22 $24.
-With AC it goes up to 160-200 for the same room on Long Beach and most of the places have these prices.
+5: Rooms with or without AC.
+Basic rooms with a fan cost around 100 MYR (€22/$24).
+With AC it goes up to 160-200 for the same room on Long Beach, and most of the places have these prices.
 Fisherman Village, the more local part of the island, has more affordable rooms with AC.
-Approx 110 MYR per night for 2 person AC Room.
+Approx. 110 MYR per night for a 2-person AC room.

 Conclusion: Are the Perhentian Islands